 - 20. In addition to and in connection with the above, there are further developments taking place at ICANN in relation to the protection of non-trademark identifiers. - (i) International Governmental Organizations (IGOs) - 21.
 It is recalled that the First WIPO Internet Domain Name Process addressed the relationship between domain names and trademarks.
 The Second WIPO Internet Domain Name Process concerned the relationship between domain names and other types of identifiers that had not been addressed, including country names and IGO names and acronyms. - 22.
 The 2002 WIPO General Assembly recommended amending the UDRP in order to provide protection for country names and for the names and acronyms of IGOs.
 The WIPO Secretariat transmitted these recommendations to ICANN in February 2003. - 23.
-Following ICANN deliberations, ICANN's New gTLD Applicant Guidebook limited its consideration of the protection of the names and acronyms of IGOs to providing recourse through the pre-delegation objection procedure concerning the top level (i.e., an applied-for TLD), discussed in paragraphs 11 and 12, above.
-However, following sustained IGO efforts, ICANN's Governmental Advisory Committee (GAC) advised the ICANN Board that IGO identifiers be granted protection against inappropriate third-party registration in the DNS prior to the delegation of any new gTLDs.
-The GAC further advised the ICANN Board that, building on existing criteria for ".int" second-level registrations, it would collaborate with IGOs to develop a list of IGO names and acronyms that should be protected.
+Following ICANN deliberations, ICANN's New gTLD Applicant Guidebook limited its consideration of the protection of the names and acronyms of IGOs to providing recourse through the pre-delegation objection procedure concerning the top level (i.e., an applied-for TLD), discussed in paragraphs 11 and 12 above.
+However, following sustained IGO efforts, ICANN's Governmental Advisory Committee (GAC) advised the ICANN Board that IGO identifiers should be granted protection against inappropriate third-party registration in the DNS prior to the delegation of any new gTLDs.
+The GAC further advised the ICANN Board that, building on existing criteria for ".int" second-level registrations, it would collaborate with IGOs to develop a list of IGO names and acronyms to be protected.
 Such protection would be at the second level for the current round of new gTLDs, and at both the second and top level in any future new gTLD rounds.
-The GAC also advised the Board that, pending work on further implementation, interim protection for IGO names and acronyms should be provided through a moratorium on third-party registration prior to the delegation of any new gTLDs. - 24.
-The ICANN Board responded to the GAC indicating that it had adopted a resolution laying the groundwork for such interim protection at the second level based on the existing .int criteria, via an ICANN reserve list of IGO identifiers, to be withheld from third-party registration through the new gTLD Registry Agreement.
+The GAC also advised the Board that as to the second-level, pending implementation work, interim protection for IGO names and acronyms should be provided through a moratorium on third-party registration.
+This remains in place. - 24.
+The ICANN Board responded to the GAC indicating that it had adopted a resolution for interim protection at the second level based on the existing .int criteria, via an ICANN reserve list of IGO identifiers, to be withheld from third-party registration through the new gTLD Registry Agreement.
 ICANN invited qualifying IGOs to identify themselves to ICANN, while also seeking provision by the GAC (with IGOs) of a consolidated IGO package comprising the criteria and list of IGO names and acronyms for which the GAC advised protection.
-In response, an IGO coalition developed .int-based criteria for IGO protection and https://gacweb.icann.org/download/attachments/27132070/Board%20Response%20to%20GAC%20Toronto%20Communique.pdf?version=1&modificationDate=1361909146000&api=v2.
+In response, an IGO coalition developed .int-based criteria for IGO protection and an accompanying list of IGOs, https://gacweb.icann.org/download/attachments/27132070/FINAL\Toronto\Communique\20121017.pdf?version=1&modificationDate=1354149148000&api=v2.